vigneshbabupj/project_vision.github.io/README.md

     - The Darknet layer configuration post the custom changes can ve viewed from this [updated file](https://github.com/vigneshbabupj/Project_Vision/blob/main/bbox_decoder/yolo_layer_size_vignesh)

   5. **Step 5:** Define Plane segmentation decoder block

     - Planercnn is built of MaskRcnn network which consists of resnet101 as the backbone for feature extractor and then it is followed by FPN,RPN and rest of the layers for detections
     - The first 5 layers(C1 - C5) of FPN are directly from the resnet101 block, which i changed to connect to our layers from the custom encoder block (note: C1 & C2 together form the layer 1 of our ResNext101 Encoder)
         - Encoder layer 1 output --> FPN C1 layer
         - Encoder layer 2 output --> FPN C2 layer
         - Encoder layer 3 output --> FPN C3 layer
         - Encoder layer 4 output --> FPN C4 layer
     - Key concept in Planercnn integration is that the default nms and ROI is coplied on the torch verions 0.4, which is incompatible with other decoder modules which use latest torch version, to handle this the default nms was replaced with the nms from torchvision and the ROI Align buit on pytorch([link](https://github.com/longcw/RoIAlign.pytorch)) was used

   6. **Step 6:** The Trainable model
-    - The Final trainable version of the model is as below:
+    - The Final trainable version of the model is as below

     ```python
       class VisionNet(nn.Module):